akandikonda/Statistics-/README.md

 # Statistics-
-Computes standard deviation, mean, median, and mode given a set of numbers
+Computes standard deviation, mean, median, and mode given a set of doubles